danielb2/porkbun-ruby/README.md

     $ porkbun
     Commands:
-      porkbun delete_all <domain>       # deletes all records for a domain. this is destructive. use with caution porkbun help [COMMAND]            # Describe available commands or one specific command porkbun import <file>             # Import BIND zone file porkbun list                      # List all domains
+      porkbun delete_all <domain>              # deletes all records for a domain. this is destructive. use with caution porkbun dyndns <hostname.domain> [<ip>]  # Update a dynamic dns record. example: porkbun dyndns home.example.com porkbun help [COMMAND]                   # Describe available commands or one specific command porkbun import <file>                    # Import BIND zone file porkbun list                             # List all domains
       porkbun retrieve <domain> [<id>]         # List all records for a domain

 ## Development